 TERMS AND CONDITIONS:

 All trainees must be in possession of a signed provisional driving licence on commencement of training, and must satisfy the eyesight requirement.
 INSURANCE: Fees include trainees cover for insurance liability claims whilst driving the schools vehicle, providing the trainee is duly licenced to drive and is accompanied by or under instruction of the instructor.
 PAYMENTS: The school reserves the right to charge for any training NOT CANCELLED at least 36 HOURS BEFORE the date booked.
-Payment for training MUST be made in ADVANCE.
+Payment for training MUST be made 48 HOURS in ADVANCE, Otherwise Lesson will be cancelled and not commence.
 By signing the contract, you are bound by it.
 Courses must be completed, or, unless there is a Ligitimate reason, there will be no refund.
-Prepayments are refundable at the descretion of the management, on production of an official receipt, and any previous block bookings or late cancellation will be charged at the full rate of £30 per hour.
+Prepayments are refundable at the descretion of the management, on production of an official receipt, and any previous block bookings or late cancellation will be charged at the full rate of £38 per hour.
 Parent or carer will be resposible for all payments due either late or on time if student is under 18 years of age.
-If no contact is made from the student after 2 months, the contract will be terminated with no refunds.
+If no contact is made from the student after 1 month, the contract will be terminated with no refunds.
 Any Learning Material Withheld Or Returned Used will be Charged at The full Recommended Retail Price.(RRP.)

 BLOCK BOOKING/BUNDLES: Offers where the Theory Test or Practical Test are Included MUST BE USED WITH THIS SCHOOL and with Lessons Paid in Advance.
 These Tests are NOT REFUNDABLE in ANY EVENT of Early Termination of Training.